 3. Uses and Practices.
 The uses of the Property are confined to agriculture, ranching, limited farmer and farmworker housing associated with the agricultural use of the Property, and the other uses which are described in this Easement.
 Examples of permitted uses and practices are provided in Exhibit B, which is attached hereto and incorporated herein by reference.
-Examples of prohibited uses and practices are provided in Exhibit B, which is attached hereto and incorporated herein by reference.
 Examples of prohibited uses and practices are provided in Exhibit C, which is attached hereto and incorporated herein by reference.
-Exhibits B and C are not necessarily exhaustive recitals of consistent and inconsistent activities, respectively.
+Examples of consistent and inconsistent activities, respectively.
 Instead, they are intended to establish specific permitted and prohibited activities and to provide guidance in determining the consistency of other activities with the conservation purpose of the Easement.